 They orchestrate and choreograph the invocation across multiple System APIs.

-The orchestrations may perform data aggregation (split-join), conditional routing (if Region=APAC then do this…), looping, or filtering (Only show available orders), and more.
-(Note, filtering could also be performed at the other API layers, such as Experience and System API’s if needed).
+The orchestrations may perform data aggregation (e.g. split-join), conditional routing (e.g. if Region=APAC then do this…), looping, or filtering (e.g. Only show available orders), and more.
+Filtering could also be performed at the other API layers, such as Experience and System API’s if needed.

 Business Rules are applied at the Process APIs